The first seven things you should do after an accident are:

 - Damage to any vehicle is over $1,500 and any vehicle is towed from the scene as a result of damages from the accident; or

 - Injury or death resulted from the accident; or

 - Damages to any one person’s property other than a vehicle involved in the accident is over $1,500.

-In the aftermath of an accident, the insurance adjuster for the other side is going to want to talk to you.
-Know this: You are under no legal obligation to speak to the adjuster or provide them with a statement.
-Giving such a statement usually is not in your best interest.
-Statements taken by insurance adjusters are not intended to be independent.
-No matter how courteous or charming the adjuster sounds, remember that their sole objective is to help diminish or defeat your claim.
+Do not speak to the adjuster for the other person’s insurance company.
+You are not legally required to speak to the other insurance company’s adjuster or to give them a statement.
+Giving a statement to them is usually not in your best interest.
+No matter how courteous or charming the adjuster sounds, remember that their sole objective is to diminish or defeat your claim.

 The insurance company may pressure you to settle your claim early.
 Once you settle, you cannot later obtain more money from the insurance company, even if your injuries are more severe than you first realized.
 Therefore, you should not discuss settlement until you have completely recovered from your injuries or reached the point of maximum recovery.

 Many people have been tricked by insurance companies into settling their claim prematurely by agreeing to compensation that they thought was partial or interim.
 However, in the vast majority of cases, the insurance company will write only one check that will result in a final and permanent settlement of your claim.
 Do not let them send you a check until you are ready to completely resolve your claim.